peterc/whatlanguage/README.txt

 Text language detection.
 Quick, fast, memory efficient, and all in pure Ruby.
 Uses Bloom filters for aforementioned speed and memory benefits.

+Works with Dutch, English, Farsi, French, German, Pinyin, Portuguese, Russian and Spanish out of the box.

 == FEATURES/PROBLEMS:

-* Only does French, English and Spanish out of the box.
-Very easy to train new languages though.
 * It can be made far more efficient at the comparison stage, but all in good time..!
 It still beats literal dictionary approaches.
 * No filter selection yet, you get 'em all loaded.
 * Tests are reasonably light.